Welcome to Tanzania, a fascinating and friendly place to live and work, and where we at VSO have been active since 1961.

 - 10 youth groups supported by ICS saw a 500% increase in income

-- In five Tanzanian schools where ISC volunteers worked, there is an 84% increase in student satisfaction with school clubs and the use of teaching aids
+- In five Tanzanian schools where ICS volunteers worked, there is an 84% increase in student satisfaction with the introduction of school clubs and the use of teaching aids

 If you are a Tanzanian national interested in volunteering with ICS please contact our local office by email: email@example.com